hhariri/hhariri.github.io/_posts/2015-07-08-the-dot-difference.md

 <br/>
-So if someone has an issue with you, which approach would you rather they take?
+So if someone has an issue with you, which approach would you rather they take *first*?
 Talk to you or let the whole world know you're wrong before even trying to talk to you?

 <br/>
 Social media is a powerful platform to be heard.
 And when it comes to power, I'm sure we all know the saying.